A Short Hike: Reception

 A Short Hike received "generally favorable reviews" according to the review aggregator website Metacritic, receiving aggregate scores of 82/100 for the PC version, 88/100 for the Switch version, and 83/100 for the PlayStation 4 version.
 Reviewers praised the peacefulness and replay value of the setting, as well as the open-ended gameplay, with several critics comparing the game's open world to The Legend of Zelda: Breath of the Wild.

-Reviewing the game for Nintendo Life, Stuart Gipp awarded A Short Hike a 10/10, calling it "a truly complete game" and "a milestone in indie games" for its freedom of gameplay and what he felt was "a fat-free experience".
-Cathlyn Vania of Adventure Gamers rated the game 4.5/5 stars, calling it a "relaxing adventure filled with not only humor but the tenderness of personal connections".
-Matthew Reynolds of Eurogamer named A Short Hike one of his Games of the Year, stating that the density of the island resulted in "an adventure far richer than games many times of [sic] its length".
+Reviewing the game for Nintendo Life, Stuart Gipp awarded A Short Hike a 10/10, calling it "a truly complete game" and "a milestone in indie games" for its freedom of gameplay and what he felt was "a fat-free experience."
+Cathlyn Vania of Adventure Gamers rated the game 4.5/5 stars, calling it a "relaxing adventure filled with not only humor but the tenderness of personal connections."
+Matthew Reynolds of Eurogamer named A Short Hike one of his Games of the Year, stating that the density of the island resulted in "an adventure far richer than games many times of [sic] its length."
 Khee Hoon Chan of GameSpot similarly praised the game for its controls, free-roaming gameplay, and overall "comforting, even pastoral allure", awarding it a 9/10.

-Kevin Mersereau of Destructoid was slightly more mixed, but overall positive, rating the game a 7.5/10.
-He called it a "palate-cleanser" that is "relaxed" and "unique", albeit "far from perfect", praising the game's flying mechanics, but criticizing its short length and "anvil-dropped" plot elements.
-GameCentral's review similarly critiqued the game's length and the reveal of who Claire's phone call is from, but awarded the game an 8/10, calling it "utterly charming and perfectly paced".
-Washington Post critic, Christopher Byrd, described the game as "built to foster a spirit of comfort rather than risk", criticizing the easiness of player tasks while still recommending the game as "an achievement".
+Kevin Mersereau of Destructoid rated the game a 7.5/10.
+He called it a "palate-cleanser" that is "relaxed" and "unique," but "far from perfect."
+He praised the game's flying mechanics, but criticized its short length and "anvil-dropped" plot elements.
+GameCentral's review similarly critiqued the game's length and climax, but awarded the game an 8/10, calling it "utterly charming and perfectly paced."
+The Washington Post critic Christopher Byrd described the game as "built to foster a spirit of comfort rather than risk," criticizing the easiness of player tasks while still recommending the game as "an achievement."